 - the Competition (Amendment) Act 2012 (No. 18 of 2012) (PDF, 45KB)

 The work of the Section is concerned mainly with the development of policy and the provision of advice on the application of competition law.
-The Section is also responsible for ensuring that the Competition Authority has adequate resources to discharge its statutory functions.
+The Section is also responsible for ensuring that the Competition and Consumer Protection Commission has adequate resources to discharge its statutory functions.

 The Section also has responsibility for the following legislation: